-Cherries are still in the market, so why don’t you try your hand at it?
+Bing cherry season is roughly May to August, so why don’t you try your hand at making some Bing Cherry Jam?
 Let her guide you to success.

-Summary: Deep red, chunky with fruit and bursting with fresh cherry flavor and whiff of almond, this jam is a multiple blue ribbon winner, including Best of Division.
+Blue Ribbon Bing Cherry Jam: Deep red, chunky with fruit and bursting with fresh cherry flavor and a whiff of almond, this jam is a multiple blue ribbon winner, including Best of Division.

 - 4 cups pitted and chopped fresh, ripe Bing cherries (about 3 pounds)

 - 5 cups sugar

 - 1 (3-ounce) pouch liquid pectin (repeat: liquid pectin, not dry pectin)

 - 1 teaspoon pure almond extract